TrilliantHealth/trilliant-data-science/libs/tabularasa/README.md

 [schema file](#the-schema-file)'s `build_options` section.
 As such, these docs are valid as input to the `sphinx` documentation build tool.

-## Validation and CI Integration

-### Validation Workflow

-Tabularasa performs validation at different stages:

-1. **Build Time (datagen)**: No validation by default.
-The build process focuses on transformation.
-1. **Read Time (optional)**: Pass a validation flag to the loader to validate against the schema.
-1. **CI/Test Time**: Primary key uniqueness and other constraints are validated in the test suite.

-If you push a parquet artifact with non-unique primary keys or constraint violations, CI will catch it with a test failure.

 ## Memory usage

 Your reference data may be fairly large, and in multiprocessing contexts it can be useful to share the